 When traveling a certain amount of patience is required.
 I guess I made that point when I talked about my experience crossing the border from Costa Rica to Panama and again from Colombia to Venezuela.

-A similar patience-trying experience happened as I left Laos to come to Thailand.
+A similar patience-trying experience happened as I traveled overland from Laos to Thailand.

 I made my reservation at a travel agent, which is 100% normal here, to go from Luang Prabang, Laos to Chiang Mai, Thailand.
 The journey is said to take 18 hours.
 Fine.